UrbanCode/Box-UCD/README.md

 ***
 ##boxSendAuthenticationCallEnterprise.groovy
 ***
-Performs the first leg of OAuth2 authentication
+Performs the first leg of OAuth2 authentication.
+Note: Not compatiable with Java v6

 ###Parameters